DarkCaster/Perpetual/docs/op_implement.md

 ## Performance Considerations

-The `implement` operation can be resource-intensive, especially for large projects or complex implementations.
+The `implement` operation can take a lot of time (when using locally running LLM) or money when using commercial LLM providers, especially for large projects or complex implementations.
 Consider the following to optimize performance:

 1. **Use Appropriate Models**: Choose LLM models that balance between capability and speed.
 For example, using a smaller model for Stage 1 and more powerful models for Stages 2 and 3.